One-game suspension upheld for Greensboro's Larry Ogunjobi after Steelers-Browns fight

-The one-game suspension of the Cleveland Browns' Larry Ogunjobi, who is from Greensboro, has been upheld by the NFL.
+The one-game suspension of the Cleveland Browns’ Larry Ogunjobi, who is from Greensboro, has been upheld.

-Ogunjobi, a Ragsdale High School alumnus, was ejected late in his team's game Thursday against Pittsburgh for shoving Steelers quarterback Mason Rudolph to the ground after Rudolph's incident with the Browns' Myles Garrett.
+Ogunjobi, a Ragsdale alumnus, was ejected late in his team’s game Thursday against Pittsburgh for shoving Steelers quarterback Mason Rudolph to the ground after Rudolph’s incident with the Browns’ Myles Garrett.

 Ogunjobi will miss Cleveland’s game against Miami on Sunday.
 James Thrash, the appeals officer, has rescinded the fine of $10,527 assessed to Ogunjobi.